Hes097/Uebung_2/README.md

 # Uebung_2
-Uebung 2 by Hennig Sander
+Uebung 2 by Henning Sander.